CUBRID/cubrid-manual/en/intro.rst

 .. image:: /images/image2.png

-For commands to create, add or delete the database volume, see :ref:`db-create-add-delete`.
+For commands to create, add or delete the database volume, see :ref:`creating-database`, :ref:`adding-database-volume` and :ref:`deleting-database`.

 Permanent Volume
 ^^^^^^^^^^^^^^^^